ITSLeeds/GitHubNotes/README.md

 	R4TS is a repo (project) (like a sourceforge project) GitHubNotes is another repo (project) containing these notes each repo can have different owners
-	accounts for individuals in it
-	ITSLeeds/GitHubNotes is owned and must be approved by Robin
+	accounts for individuals in it (including wikipedia-like web-based editor) ITSLeeds/GitHubNotes is owned and must be approved by Robin

 GitHub is not free software - it is a propriatory, for-profit web site